ppy/osu-wiki/news/2022-10-23-osutaiko-featured-artist-cup-3.md

 ## Schedule

-- **October 23rd - November 6th:** Beatmapping phase
+- **October 23rd - November 6th:** Mapping phase
 - **November 7th - November 21st:** Judging phase
 - **November 28th:** Results announcement

 ## Prizes

 Before we get to the prizes, we'd like to inform you that [MBC Points](/wiki/Contests/Monthly_Beatmapping_Contest#rewards) will be brought back for official mapping contests starting from now!
-This is to provide contests with a streamlined path to the legendary *Elite Mapper* title!
+This is to provide contests with a streamlined path to the legendary *Elite Mapper* title (which is attainable by reaching 6 points)!

 The top 3 teams that reign supreme will be awarded with the following prizes: